rswarn01/Bird_vision/README.md

   2. Set the Authorization type to Bearer Token and paste the access token.

 You can now access the protected endpoints for product management.
+To tun the test.py file for testing, run : python manage.py test Other than you can run using postman.